suites-dev/suites/README.md

 connect your application with external dependencies such as databases, the filesystem, or HTTP services**.
 That allows unit tests to be fast and more stable since they won’t fail due to problems with those external services.
 (Thank you, Testim.io - [jump to source](https://www.testim.io/blog/unit-testing-best-practices/))

-## More about `jest-mock-extended` package 📦
-`jest-mock-extended` is a library which enables type safe mocking for Jest with TypeScript.
-It provides a complete Typescript type safety for interfaces, argument types and return types and has the ability to mock any interface or object.

 ## License 📜